laurasimmons30/voting-app/README.md

-bundle install # Install dependencies yarn install # Install javascript dependencies bundle exec rails s # Run the server
+bundle install # Install dependencies yarn install # Install javascript dependencies bundle exec rails s # Run the server ./bin/shakapacker-dev-server # Run in separate terminal for assest live reloading

 http://localhost:3000 or http://localhost:3000/login
 http://localhost:3000/results

-For asset live reloading:

-./bin/shakapacker-dev-server # Run in separate terminal

 ```

-From here you have two options, Hitting the base endpoint, the `\login` endpoint or the `\results` endpoint.
+From here you have two options, Hitting the base endpoint, the `/login` endpoint or the `/results` endpoint.
 Results will be empty at first if no candidates exist and no votes have been cast.

 http://localhost:3000 or http://localhost:3000/login
 Once you have logged in (sign up and registration use the same form, I chose to not differentiate in order to get to other requirements since it was stated that secure authentication was not a concern), you will be redirected to the `/votes` endpoint where you can add a candidate or cast a vote.